MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 > [!div class="mx-imgBorder"]
 > ![Set up a Recurrence trigger.](media/capacity2.png "Set up a Recurrence trigger")

-Next, we'll need to create five variables as detailed below:
+Next, we'll need to initialize five variables as detailed below:

 - **SPN-Id** – This is your service principal ClientID.
 It'll be used later to perform the authentication in a service principal context.
 If you are using username/password context, you can skip this variable.
 - **DBCapacity** – This is a Float variable for the consumed database capacity in megabytes.